Neniflight/Q1-B01-Team-CS/README.md

 * mostly-true
 * true

+If you would like data for our human responses and our generative AI responses on naive realism, here is the google sheet: [Link](https://docs.google.com/spreadsheets/d/1Bevh4uJoYqQuRweXrXcLxL4_JyugdPpeIiUrHEqhEDw/edit?usp=sharing)

 ---
 # File Description #
 Each file on this repo has its own purpose!
 We will explain what each file does below